Table of Contents

 Modern cartridges and technologically advanced projectile designs have helped shooters be more accurate now than ever.
 You can buy an off-the-shelf rifle, pick up some match-grade factory ammo, and hit consistently at 1000 yards.

 Most match ammo uses a tangent or hybrid ogive bullet with a high ballistic coefficient (BC) that aids in dispersion.
 These types of bullets work great in a silencer because they are very consistent and stable, so the chance of a baffle strike or damage from jacket separation is low.
+Match-grade loads with stable ogive designs pair well with suppressors, minimizing turbulence and helping avoid jacket issues or baffle strikes.

 Suppressor Accuracy FAQ’s

-How much does a suppressor reduce accuracy?
+Does a suppressor affect accuracy?

 Do suppressors make pistols more accurate?